John A. Quitman: Politics

+In 1823 Quitman was the brigade inspector for the local militia and in the next year organized a volunteer militia company called the Natchez Fencibles.
 Quitman practiced law in Natchez until 1826 when he was elected to the Mississippi House of Representatives.
 He became Chancellor of the state in 1828 and served on the state's Constitutional Convention in 1832.
 He was the protégé of John C. Calhoun during the Nullification Crisis.

-In 1835, he was elected to the State Senate, becoming President of the Senate the following year.
-He also served as Acting Governor of Mississippi.
+In 1835, he was elected to the Mississippi Senate, then elected president of the Mississippi State Senate.
+He was an acting governor of Mississippi.
 In 1838, he became a judge on the High Court of Errors and Appeal.
-Quitman was the grand master of the Mississippi Masons from 1826 to 1838 and again from 1840 to 1845.
+Quitman was the grand master of the Grand Lodge of Mississippi from 1826 to 1838, in 1840, and 1845 to 1846.
+A masonic lodge and council were named after Quitman.

 He was initiated to the Scottish Rite Masonry till his elevation to the 33rd and highest degree.